Comparisons12 min read

 Excellent Git integration Cycles are simpler than full Scrum

-Responsive support Newer — smaller community
+Responsive support team Newer — smaller community

 Who Should Choose Jira?